What is the Australian Digital Currency Industry Code of Conduct?

 - Appoint an Independent Auditor

 A digital currency exchange seeking Blockchain Australia Certification under the Australian Digital Currency Industry Code of Conduct must first nominate an independent and professionally competent external auditor.
-The proposed auditor must be approved by Blockchain Australia’s AML/CTF Committee.
+The proposed auditor must be approved by Blockchain Australia’s Financial Crimes/CTF Committee.

 - Collect Evidence of Compliance